r-dbi/RSQLite/cran-comments.md

 ## Reverse dependencies

-Checked all 138 CRAN and BioConductor reverse dependencies on Ubuntu 16.04 with RSQLite v2.0.
-The following CRAN packages had problems that were not present with RSQLite 1.1-2:
+Checked all CRAN downstream dependencies on Ubuntu 16.04 with RSQLite v2.1.0.
+The following CRAN package had problems that were not present with RSQLite v2.0:

-- liteq: resolved on GitHub, https://github.com/gaborcsardi/liteq/pull/13
-- sf and sqldf: resolved on GitHub, cannot replicate the check problems I'm seeing with the CRAN version

-An e-mail has been sent on April 29 to the downstream maintainers to alert them of the update (which is delayed by three weeks) and of the problems I found.
+- ProjectTemplate: Checks now failing due to changed wording in error message.
+Filed an issue: https://github.com/KentonWhite/ProjectTemplate/issues/228.